aletschfirn/garden/content/r4ag-xiaomi-router.md

 - Merging 2.4ghz and 5ghz WiFi's (with some problems, probably related to some misconfiguration)

 List of what doesn't work:
-- Sing-box (even 8mb is not enough for it)
-- Some nice adblock (that blocks youtube ads...)
-- Anything that requires over 7.5mb of memory (you can, in theory, use RAM as a storage, but I don't recommend that at all...)
+- Anything that requires over 14mb of memory (over 7.5mb requires usage of image builder)